mrJTY/machine-learning-unsw/assignment-fnc/README.md

 # Example

-Train a tree model using only 25% of training set
+Train a the baseline model using only 25% of training set

 ```
-$ python main.py --train_prop 0.25 --model tree > logs/tree_0.25.log
+$ python main.py --train_prop 0.25 --model gbm > logs/gbm_0.25.log
 ```

 # Logs